vexx32/vexx32.github.io/_drafts/Expressive-Subexpressions.md

 > ℹ **Note**
 >
 > Dot-sourcing a scriptblock is more expensive in terms of performance than simply invoking it.
-> Generally speaking, invoking the scriptblock should be the typical case, and dot-sourcing generally should be an exception to the rule.
+> Generally speaking, invoking the scriptblock should be the typical case, and dot-sourcing should be an exception to the rule.

 #### `{}.GetNewClosure()`